ios7jbpro/ios7jbpro/README.md

-hey, i build stuff on the internet :) mostly windows tools, usually what gets my interest. the big one is WinLandCraft - a whole minecraft mod ecosystem that tries to replicate an entire DE within the game. it's grown way past what i expected, and i love it. other interesting stuff is pinned on my profile
+hey, i build stuff on the internet :) mostly windows tools, usually what gets my interest, or what i need inspired from some linux-only utility. go ahead, feel free! [check it all out](https://github.com/ios7jbpro?tab=repositories)!